alexpech12/Voronoi/README.md

 See Screenshots for example output.

 Still to do: clean up old code.
-See Voronoi.cs for top-level MonoBehaviour and current required classes.
+See VoronoiTest.cs and Voronoi.cs for MonoBehaviour and top-level class.